 6,043,511 shares (and, to the extent vested, an additional 928,304 shares subject to outstanding stock options as of March 30, 1996) will be eligible for sale 90 days after the date of this Prospectus upon expiration of lock-up agreements.
 Upon the expiration of the lock-up period (or earlier upon the consent of Robertson, Stephens & Company LLC), 5,883,333 of these shares (including shares issuable upon exercise of outstanding options) will become eligible for sale subject to the volume restrictions of Rule 144 and 160,178 of these shares will become eligible for sale without restrictions under Rule 144.
-In addition to these shares, 2,800,000 shares held by one of the Company's principal shareholders are not subject to lock up and would be eligible for sale subject to the volume restrictions of Rule 144.
-If, however, those shares are distributed by such shareholder to its partners, a substantial number of those shares would be eligible for sale without restrictions under Rule 144.
+In addition to these shares, 2,800,000 shares held by certain funds associated with Dougery & Wilder are not subject to lock up and would be eligible for sale subject to the volume restrictions of Rule 144.
+If those shares are distributed by such Dougery & Wilder funds to the partners in these funds, a substantial number of those shares would be eligible for sale without restrictions under Rule 144.
 See "Shares Eligible for Future Sale."
 After this offering, the holders of 7,950,622 shares of Common Stock will be entitled to certain demand and piggyback registration rights with respect to such shares.
 If such holders, by exercising their demand registration rights, cause a large number of shares to be registered and sold in the public market, such sales could have an adverse effect on the market price for the Company's Common Stock.
 If the Company were required to include a Company-initiated registration shares held by such holders pursuant to the exercise of their piggyback registration rights, such sales may have an adverse effect on the Company's ability to raise needed capital.
 See "Description of Capital Stock -- Registration Rights."